rnvannatta/vanity-scheme/README.md

 1. Run `./configure` and answer the prompts, or just mash enter.
 	* The defaults install prefix is `/usr/local/`
 3. Run `sudo make hatch` to bootstrap the compiler from intermediates.
-4. Run `sudo make clean; make tests -j; sudo make install -j` to finish the bootstrap process.
+4. Run `make all -j && sudo make install -j` to finish the bootstrap process.
 5. Verify the install with `make clean; make tests -j`

 ## Usage